 Temperatures continue to fall until the rate of heat radiation from the land and ocean is no longer more than the rate of heat it absorbs.
-At this point, you experience the year's lowest average temperatures which are approximately a month or more after the summer solstice.
+At this point, one experiences the year's lowest average temperatures, approximately a month or more after the summer solstice.

-This phenomenon called seasonal lag clearly explains why the warmest and coldest days of the year occur some period after the summer and winter solstice respectively.
-Once you understand seasonal lag, the whole process becomes much easier to wrap your around.
+This phenomenon called seasonal lag clearly explains why the warmest and coldest days of the year occur some period after the summer and winter solstice, respectively.
+Once you understand seasonal lag, the whole process becomes much easier to understand.

-It should also explain that seasonal lag, due to the fact that the land and ocean takes much longer to heat up and cool down, is responsible for the longest days not being the warmest. and the shortest days no the coldest.
+It should also explain that seasonal lag, due to the fact that the land and ocean take much longer to heat up and cool down, is responsible for the longest days not being the warmest, and the shortest days, not the coldest.

 Until next time, keep your eye on the weather!